falkr/ttm4175/pages/day1.md

 ### 3. Changing the SSH password

-Here it will be decribed how to change the SSH password for the user using the terminal.
+Here it will be decribed how to change the SSH password using the terminal.
 Complementary information will be added.